SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
+            marks:
+              -
+                type: bold
-            text: 'We are delighted—for the first time ever—to officially offer complimentary conference registrations to all presenters of accepted workshops.
-By submitting a workshop proposal, you acknowledge and waive the right to additional compensation, except where otherwise negotiated and agreed to under contract.'
+            text: 'We are delighted—for the first time ever—to officially offer complimentary conference registrations to all presenters of accepted workshops.'
+          -
+            type: text
+            text: ' By submitting a workshop proposal for this volunteer, peer-to-peer conference experience, you understand that you will not be compensated and that all conference participants are responsible for their own food, lodging, and travel, except where otherwise negotiated by contract.'
       -
         type: paragraph
     type: content